doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 At the center of this Runtime centric architecure we need something responsible for:

-- serial processing of incoming `Actions`
+- serial processing of incoming `Actions`¹
 - the calling of a core `reducer()`
 - handing off of `Commands`
 - Holding of the core application state